wjwat/porkpy-proposal/README.md

   the documentation for Black now (also Flake8 which I saw mentioned somewhere.)
 * **2022-04-29 17:09PM**: Looking over the Porkbun API documentation, and using cURL to test it out.
+* **2022-04-29 18:02PM**: As expected I've broken something with one of my domains.
+Thankfully it's one that doesn't matter.
+* **2022-04-29 18:03PM**: As of this moment I am all read out.
+I'm going to work on some toy examples of building a CLI with Python & Click.